helm/charts/stable/etcd-operator/README.md

 ```

 __Note__: If you set `cluster.enabled` on install, it will have no effect.
-Before you create create an etcd cluster, the TPR must be installed by the operator, so this option is ignored during helm installs, but can be used in upgrades.
+Before you create an etcd cluster, the TPR must be installed by the operator, so this option is ignored during helm installs, but can be used in upgrades.

 ## Uninstalling the Chart